Hiiii people! I’m back.

-Hiiii.
-I’m back.
-Hope you’re well.
-I’m not so used to writing expository blog posts so I’ve been extra patient with the one I’m working on which hopefully should be up by next week.
+I hope you’re well.
+I’m not very familiar with writing expository blog posts so I’ve been extra patient with the one I’m working on which hopefully should be up by next week.

 Title: Nervous Conditions

 Author: Tsitsi Dangaremgba

 Publisher and publishing date: Ayebia Clark publishing Ltd UK 2004

 1st published by the women’s press Ltd, UK.
 1988

 I finally got around to reading it and I rejoice today, that I did.
 Let me just say this: there are a million good African writers out there.

 I’ll start by saying this book is easy to identify with, from my perspective.
 I was mentally nodding as I read it.
 References to village life, relationship with extended family members in African countries, for instance, were absolutely familiar.
 It was a smooth sailing, no difficulties getting into the book.
 The setting of the book is in the 1970s and in Zimbabwe.

 In this book, the protagonist, Tambudzai, in first person narrative addresses a person we do not know.

 The language is clear and convincing.
 I partcularly love the author’s use of metaphor.
 I love the way she describes and evokes familiar feelings in the characters.